Category Archives: Uncategorized

 You really don’t need to be exact about quantities, just aim to get as close as you can.
 And you don’t need to cut out all the acidifying foods.

 Try replacing the creamy sauce on your pasta with a vegetable sauce, and cut back the quantity of pasta while increasing the vegetables.
-Eat it with a huge, enormous fresh salad.
-Use the pasta as a smaller part of the meal instead of the bulk of it.
+Then eat it with a huge fresh salad.
+Make the pasta a smaller part of the meal instead of the bulk of it.

 Getting the balance closer to the optimum for any given meal may be as simple as adding some fruit at the end of the meal or a big salad at the start.

-Don’t forget about all the hidden contributors such as coffee.
-Making the switch, for even just one or two cups of coffee a day, to an alkalizing drink such as herbal tea, can help reduce the inflammation in your body.
+Don’t forget about all the hidden acidic contributors such as coffee.
+Switching even just one or two cups of coffee a day to an alkalizing drink such as herbal tea, can help reduce the inflammation in your body.

 The science behind the alkaline diet is still contentious with lots of debate about whether the reasoning makes sense or not.
-However, the fact remains that the diet is sound, because relying heavily on fruit and vegetables whilst reducing foods that are known to be harmful.
+However, the fact remains that the diet is sound, because it relies heavily on fruit and vegetables whilst reducing foods that are known to be harmful.

 Unless you are eating only fruit and vegetables there will never be a problem getting enough acidifying foods, it will always be the alkalizing foods you need to consciously include.
 Your body will love you for doing so.